anbrjohn/Misc/poet_assist.md

     return basic_rime

 def rime(word):
+    """for words with multiple possible pronunciations,
-    """returns the rime of all pronunciations as a string rime("route") --> [[u'UWT'], [u'AWT']]"""
+    returns the rime of all pronunciations as a string rime("route") --> [[u'UWT'], [u'AWT']]"""
     rimes = []
     if word.lower() in dictionary: